 But the authentic layers were compromised by twentieth-century additions that emphasized the estate’s first owners, whose ironworks supported the Revolutionary War.
 “It was very confusing,” Miller recalls.
 “It’s important to keep genuine changes visible, so that they read clearly to the public.”

 Achieving that clarity, however, entails countless thoughtful decisions that may need to accommodate institutional politics, not to mention parking and accessibility requirements.
 “You have to make a lot of judgment calls,” he notes.

-Miller, who is an LALH trustee and past president, brought these lessons to Stan Hywet Hall and Gardens, where he was chief executive officer from 1980 to 1995.
+Miller, who is an LALH director and past president, brought these lessons to Stan Hywet Hall and Gardens, in Akron, Ohio, where he was chief executive officer from 1980 to 1995.
 “I was fortunate that four of the Seiberling children were living when I arrived.
 They had already built up a momentum to return to [Warren H.] Manning’s original landscape design of 1915.”

 An exception is the 1929 English Garden created by the landscape architect Ellen Shipman, who was hired at Manning’s suggestion (he considered her “one of the best if not the best Flower Garden Maker in America”) to redesign the feature for Gertrude Seiberling.
 Rehabilitating the walled garden according to its Shipman plan was one of many projects Miller accomplished during his tenure at Stan Hywet.
 “Trees had shaded out Shipman’s sun-loving plants, and volunteers were maintaining it as a pretty shade garden,” he says.
 “But it wasn’t supposed to be a shade garden.”